Skip to content

 Common Storm Tracks

-At Left: Image of Hurricane Rita prior to slamming into the Louisiana Bayou in September 2005.
+At Left: Image of Hurricane Rita before slamming into the Louisiana Bayou in September 2005.

 • Originating off the West Coast of Africa – Near the Cape Verde Islands, and traveling westward toward the Caribbean and the East Coast of the United States.